plugcommunity/documentation/api/socket.md

 ## Connecting To The Socket Server

-The socket server is a WebSocket server that lives at `wss://godj.plug.dj:443/socket`.
+The socket server is a WebSocket server that lives at `wss://ws-prod.plug.dj:443/socket`.
 The socket server is separated from plug.dj's other servers, so you have to do a little bit of work to authenticate yourself to it.

-(Domain trivia: `godj` stands for Go DJ, because the socket server is written in Go!)
+The plug.dj socket is written in Go!

 These examples will assume JavaScript and Node.js, but the principles apply to every language/platform/library.

  1. First, you need to connect to the server.
 This is the easiest part&em;just use your favourite WebSocket library:
     ```js
     var WebSocket = require('ws');
-    var socket = new WebSocket('wss://godj.plug.dj:443/socket', {
+    var socket = new WebSocket('wss://ws-prod.plug.dj:443/socket', {
         origin: 'https://plug.dj'
     });
     ```